Showing posts with label ARCHITECTURAL DESIGN COURSE. Show all posts

 Schematic Design Proposal

 To show the blueprint of what is the intent of the proposal, this graphical presentation is to guide the project proponent and the architect with their design goals.
 This will lead to a better understanding of how the design brief is met.
 This process will be a daunting task because we need to support the visual presentation with documents like the lot plan, budgetary estimate, and the overall arrangement of the subdivision plan to achieve maximum capacity.
-This will include;
+This will include.

 • The Financial feasibility studies